Coleman Pressley

 Coleman C. Pressley (born October 10, 1988) is an American former professional stock car racing driver.
-He is the current spotter of the No. 22 Ford Mustang driven by Joey Logano in the NASCAR Cup Series.
+He is the current spotter of the No. 22 Ford Mustang Dark Horse driven by Joey Logano in the NASCAR Cup Series.
 He is also the son of former NASCAR Cup driver Robert Pressley and the grandson of Bob Pressley.
+He was a Fox Sports (United States) broadcast commentator for the NASCAR Xfinity Series from 2019-2024.
 He won the UARA Stars Championship in 2010.

 Early career

 Coleman began racing in karts as a 6-year-old.
 He then raced Bandoleros at Lowes Motor Speedway.
 Pressley raced in legends cars before taking a year off.
 In 2005 when he began racing late models at Hickory Motor Speedway.
 He had four second-place finishes to finish sixth in season points.
 In 2006, he continued racing at Hickory with additional events at other tracks.
 He scored his first late model victory in the second race of the season at Hickory.
 With the victory, he began the youngest driver to win in the track's 55-year history.

 He is the cousin of former North Carolina Tar Heels quarterback and current Barstool Sports blogger Caleb Pressley.